 Content produced through the scheme will appear in DC Thomson Media’s newspapers and associated websites and is also made available to other media involved in the scheme.

 If you would like to hear directly from some Local Democracy Reporters describing their work and their roles, please watch this short video: https://www.stage.bbc.co.uk/lnp/ldrs/ldr_advice

 To be a serious contender you must:

-- Have good writing skills, up-to-date legal knowledge, 100 wpm shorthand
+- Have good writing skills, up-to-date knowledge of media law and 100 wpm shorthand

-- Be a qualified journalist, hold National Qualification in Journalism (NQJ) (or similar) qualification, or experience as a reporter in a daily news environment and/or working to daily news deadlines is highly desirable
+- Be a qualified journalist, hold National Qualification in Journalism (NQJ) (or similar) qualification, or have a proven track record as a reporter in a daily news environment

 - Have excellent social media skills

-- Be excellent at working under pressure and identifying priorities
+- Be capable of working under pressure and identifying priorities

-- Be familiar with digital tools and techniques across a range of mobile devices
+- Be familiar with digital tools and techniques across a range of devices and platforms

-- Have a strong understanding of working and processes within local government
+- Have a strong understanding of the working and processes of local government

 - Have demonstrable experience of delivering great ideas for content